 Are there any medical conditions that would prevent the acceptance of a body?

-We cannot accept a body when there is severe trauma; the presence of an infectious disease such as hepatitis, HIV/AIDS, Creutzfeldt-Jakob disease, methicillin-resistant Staphylococcus aureus (MRSA), or Clostridium difficile (C. diff); COVID-19 within the past 30 days; presence of gangrene, colostomy, gastrostomy or jaundice; overdose or history of IV drug use; when there is extreme obesity (BMI 35 and above).
-This condition of acceptance applies whether or not you are pre-registered with our program.
+We cannot accept a body when there is severe trauma; the presence of an infectious disease such as sepsis, hepatitis, HIV/AIDS, Creutzfeldt-Jakob disease, methicillin-resistant Staphylococcus aureus (MRSA) or Clostridium difficile (C. diff); COVID-19 within the past 30 days; presence of gangrene, colostomy, gastrostomy or jaundice; overdose or history of IV drug use; when there is extreme obesity (BMI above 35); or height above 6'1".
+These conditions of acceptance apply whether or not you are pre-registered with our program.

 What are some examples of severe trauma, as mentioned above?